The best private tours in Sri Lanka

-Scattered across Sri Lanka, from northern Sri Lanka to southernmost Buddhist temple of Sri Lanka, Devunbdara temple, thousands of Buddhist temples, stupas, Buddha statues, monasteries and pagodas serve the greatest number of Sri Lankan citizens as places of worship and reminders of the principles of Buddhism.
+Scattered across Sri Lanka, from northern Sri Lanka to the southernmost Buddhist temple of Sri Lanka, Devunbdara temple, thousands of Buddhist temples, stupas, Buddha statues, monasteries and pagodas serve the greatest number of Sri Lankan citizens as places of worship and reminders of the principles of Buddhism.

 The tooth relic temple is one of the important holy pilgrimage sites for the 488 million Buddhists worldwide.
-The temple of the tooth relic houses the left eye tooth of Buddha, which regarded as one of the very few objects that rescued from the pyre.
+The temple of the tooth relic houses the left eye tooth of Buddha, which is regarded as one of the very few objects rescued from the pyre.

-From all annual events that take place in Kandy, the Esala ceremony or Esala precession is the most important event of the temple.
+Of all annual events that take place in Kandy, the Esala ceremony or Esala precession is the most important event of the temple.
 The Esala ceremony takes place in the month of July/August every year and it is one of the most beautiful events in the world.
 The procession is organized with the participation of dancers, musicians, Buddhist devotees, elephants and officials of the temple.
 A large number of people arrive in the city to witness the annual 10 days event.
 The number of spectators exceeds half a million people not only from Sri Lanka but from all around the world.

 Visitng Nuwara Eliya on a private tour in sri lanka

 The laid-back small town in the mountain was obscured from the eyes people of Sri Lanka before the arrival of British colonial rulers.
-It was first discovered and developed as a mountain resort under the British administrators and they have added many important recreational facilities to attract visitors to the city, golf course, racecourse, flower gardens, brewery, Gregory lake are some of the noteworthy addition to the city in the days gone by.
+It was first discovered and developed as a mountain resort under the British administrators and they have added many important recreational facilities to attract visitors to the city, golf course, racecourse, flower gardens, brewery, and Gregory lake are some of the noteworthy addition to the city in the days gone by.

 Nuwara Eliya doesn’t boast to be a historically important city in Sri Lanka like Kandy.
-But Nuwara Eliya is the most popular city with healing climate.
+But Nuwara Eliya is the most popular city with a healing climate.
 This hill country resort is home to a large extent of tea plantations, patches of forests and green-capped mountains.
-Nuwara Eliya has many catchment areas within its borders, creating perennial waterway.
-The sparkling waters of these perennial waterways re the beginning of major Rivers in Sri Lanka such as Mahaweli river.
+Nuwara Eliya has many catchment areas within its borders, creating a perennial waterway.
+The sparkling waters of these perennial waterways are the beginning of major Rivers in Sri Lanka such as the Mahaweli river.
 The rivers form many cascading waterfalls as it traverses through the mountains to the Indian Ocean.

 Seerendipity tours offer many interesting trips to Nuwara Eliya from Colombo.
 Kandy-Nuwara Eliya 2 days trip is one of the popular Sri Lanka private trips, which takes you to many important tourist places in Kandy as well as Nuwara Eliya.
 Click here to see more details on this tour.